With so many different papers to choose from we try to give a little guidance to point you in the right direction.

 Lustre – 250gsm

 Our most popular paper for photographic output.
-We print on lustre in a huge range of sizes from 6”x4” right up to A0.
+We print on lustre in a huge range of sizes from 6”x4” right up to A0, bespoke sizes are also welcome.
 A versatile paper that is often used for invites, posters, a-board signs as well as traditional photographs.
+We also print on this regularly before bonding to foam board.

 Gloss – 270gsm